-Finally, we also tested the wavelength calibration beyond the nominal range.
-In Fig.~\ref{fig:increase_resolution}, we show that the centroid of the emission line falls at the same wavelengths.
-We systematically checked for any discrepancy in the wavelength calibration by fitting emission lines detected in the nominal and extended gratings.
-Figure \ref{fig:centroids} shows the difference between the centroid position of the same line measured in extended and nominal range, showcasing no systematic discrepancy between the two measurements and highlighting that the wavelength calibration in the extended range is accurate down to 1/4--1/10 of the spectral resolution.
+Finally, we tested the wavelength calibration beyond the nominal range.
+Figure~\ref{fig:increase_resolution} shows that the centroid of the emission line falls at the same wavelengths.
+We checked for any discrepancies in the wavelength calibration by fitting emission lines detected in the nominal and extended gratings.
+Figure \ref{fig:centroids} shows the difference between the centroid positions of the same line measured in the extended and nominal ranges, which shows no systematic discrepancy between the two measurements and highlighting that the wavelength calibration in the extended range is accurate to one-quarter to one-tenth of the spectral resolution.